Edmundo Novoa: Galicia FC

-In the following year, Novoa competed in the Copa del Rey again, but this time with Galicia FC, which was knocked out in the semifinals by the eventual champions Club Ciclista.
-Earlier that same year, in February 1909, he was a member of one of the first versions of a Spanish national team, which consisted of the best players of clubs from northern Spain, particularly Irún, Fortuna, and Pontevedra, which faced a team of the best players from southern France at the Pont Jumeaux stadium in Toulouse.
+Novoa competed in the Copa del Rey the following year with Galicia FC but was knocked out in the semifinals by the subsequent champions Club Ciclista.
+Earlier in February 1909, he was a member of an early version of a Spain national team in a match with players from northern Spain (particularly Irún, Fortuna, and Pontevedra) that faced a team of players from southern France at the Pont Jumeaux stadium in Toulouse.

 National

 In 1910, Novoa took advantage of one of his many trips to Uruguay, where his father lived, to join the ranks of Club Nacional, with whom he played for four months, scoring a total of two goals in nine matches, including in the Uruguayan Championship, the Copa de Honor, and Copa Artigas.
-On one occasion, he briefly switched to goalkeeper when a violent shot completely fractured his little finger, which had to be amputated.
+On one occasion, he briefly switched to goalkeeper when a violent shot fractured his little finger, resulting in amputation.

-His performances at Nacional, and later at Bristol FC, did not went unnoticed by technical staff of the Uruguayan national team, who selected him for an Argentine Copa de Honor match against Argentina in Buenos Aires, in which he started alongside the likes of Ángel Romano and José Piendibene in an eventual 2–0 loss.
+His performances at Nacional, and later at Bristol FC, did not go unnoticed by technical staff of the Uruguay national team, who selected him for an Argentine Copa de Honor match against Argentina in Buenos Aires; he started with Ángel Romano and José Piendibene in the 2–0 loss.